Jeju Air Flight 2216: Investigation

 Both flight recorders, the cockpit voice recorder (CVR) and the flight data recorder (FDR), were recovered and taken to Gimpo International Airport for analysis.
 On 11 January, the ARAIB stated that both the CVR and FDR had stopped recording four minutes before the aircraft crashed.
 Investigators say the cutoff may have resulted from loss of all electrical power, including backup.

-As of 1 January 2025, initial CVR data have been extracted and the CVR transcript was created on 4 January.
-The damaged flight data recorder was sent to Washington, D.C., United States, for analysis on 6 January.
+By 1 January 2025, initial CVR data had been extracted and the CVR transcript was created on 4 January.
+The damaged flight data recorder was sent to Washington, DC, United States, for analysis on 6 January.
 A preliminary report was released on 27 January.

 On 7 January, the director of the ARAIB resigned.
 The Transport Ministry's head of aviation policy was removed from the board's investigation and all of its activities.

-On 8 January, the South Korean National Assembly passed a motion to set up a parliamentary committee with two subcommittees, investigation and prevention, and families support and memorial projects, placed under the panel.
+On 8 January, the South Korean National Assembly passed a motion to set up a parliamentary committee, with two subcommittees (investigation and prevention, and families support and memorial projects) placed under the panel.